 Save the date for an all-star spectacular on Sunday, December 1

-Enjoy some of the best drag performances in Milwaukee, learn about the rich history of our building, and support Wisconsin's first and only LGBTQ historic marker -- all in one action-packed afternoon!
+Enjoy some of the best drag performances in Milwaukee, learn about the deep gay roots of Walker's Point, and support Wisconsin's first and only LGBTQ historic marker -- all in one action-packed afternoon!

 On August 5, 2024, the Wisconsin LGBTQ History Project dedicated the Black Nite Brawl memorial at St. Paul and Plankinton Avenues.
 The memorial was Wisconsin's 616th historic marker, but the only one honoring LGBTQ history.
 The Black Nite Brawl was also the first Wisconsin marker honoring a transgender citizen, Josie Carter.